WilliamCSA04/hardermode-plugin/README.md

 Some gameplay aspects changed:

-- Players can take damage 50% faster after take damage.
+- Players no damage ticks reduced by 50%.
 - Any arrow with potion effect that hits a living entity that already has that same effect will have that effect amplified, capped at level V.
-- Player that take damage from other entities and do not have a full set of armor will receive a damage penalty depending on of which piece, and many are
+- Players that take damage from other entities and do not have a full set of armor will receive a damage penalty depending on of which piece, and many are
   missing: